Why Infertility Is So Hard Emotionally

 That combination is what makes infertility feel uniquely exhausting and difficult to explain.

 Infertility is hard at the beginning, but early on, there’s often momentum — research to do, steps to take, options to explore.
+But it becomes emotionally more difficult, not because of time itself, but because of what accumulates alongside it.

 The Constant Background Stress of Infertility